-Russian President Vladimir Putin has signed a treaty to make Ukraine's Crimea part of Russia, angering the United States and European Union.
+Russian President Vladimir Putin and Crimean leaders have signed a treaty to make Crimea part of Russia, angering the United States and European Union.

-Earlier, Mr. Putin told the Russian parliament that Crimea has always been an "inalienable" part of Russia.
-He said Sunday's referendum, in which Crimean voters decided in favor of joining Russia, complied with democratic and international norms.
+Mr. Putin told the Russian parliament that Crimea has always been an "inalienable" part of Russia.
+He said Sunday's referendum, in which Crimean voters decided to break away from Ukraine and join Russia, was legal.

 Crimean officials say the final ballot count from Sunday's referendum shows 97 percent of voters favored independence from Ukraine.